dojo/docs/dojox/geo/openlayers.rst

 Changing the base layer type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When creating a map, a base layer is automatically created.
+When creating a map, a background base layer is automatically created.
 The default base layer type is an OpenSreetMap layer whose type is dojox.geo.openlayers.baseLayerType.OSM.
 It shows the background map by connecting to the OpenStreeMap server.
 You can change the base layer type to access another map provider by calling setBaseLayerType or by setting the baseLayerType attribute on the widget's markup.

 Available base layer types are :